mrebb/twitch-streamer/README.md

 - [x] Client:

     - [x] React:
-        - Reusable components to create login, callback and dashboard components.
+        - Login, callback and dashboard components.
         - Input field validations
-        - On the spot saving user state
+        - On the spot saving user state in redux
         - Handle login,logout
         - Stream live video and chat from Twitch API
     - [x] Redux:
         - Server sends back user basic data to react app and redux store saves it in local storage as long as session is active
-        - On the spot saving user state
     - [x] Material UI:
         - Mobile first design
     - [x] Responsive layout